-As with any major surgery, there are a couple of complications which could arise from a tummy tuck.
-An abdominoplasty is quite safe, with the rate of complications in USA being around 4%, which is quite low compared to most other types of cosmetic surgery.
+As with any major surgery, there are a couple of complications that could arise from a tummy tuck.
+An abdominoplasty is quite safe, with the rate of complications in the USA being around 4%, which is quite low compared to most other types of cosmetic surgery.

 However, complications may include bleeding, infection, blood clots, delayed wound healing, seromas, and pain.

 In extremely rare cases, patients may also experience numbness or loss in skin sensation, skin loss, skin discoloration, unfavorable scarring, fat necrosis, deep vein thrombosis, and cardiac and pulmonary complications.
 These are exceedingly uncommon, however, and therefore not a huge risk factor.
 If you’re open with the doctor about your medical history, chances of complications should decrease further.